Artist: Wen Zhengming (Chinese, 1470–1559)

-Wen Zhengming painted Living Aloft for his friend Liu Lin (14741561), who, at the age of seventy, had retired from government service but had not yet built a home suitable for his new life.
-In his painting, Wen presents an idealized vision of life in retirement: separated from the outside world by a stream and rustic wall, two friends enjoy each other's company in a two-story hall that is further isolated in a tall grove of trees.
+Wen Zhengming painted Living Aloft for his friend Liu Lin (1474–1561), who, at the age of seventy, had retired from government service but had not yet built a home suitable for his new life.
+Wen's painting presents an idealized vision of life in retirement: separated from the outside world by a stream and a rustic wall, two friends enjoy each other's company in a two-story hall that is further isolated in a tall grove of trees.
 Wen elaborates on the pleasures of such a life in his accompanying poem:

 Leaning on a balustrade, the sight of Manchuria.